listdoin/listdoin/README.md

-- 👋 Hi, I’m @listdoin
+- 👋 Hi, I’m @listdo.in
-- 👀 I’m interested in ...
+- 👀 Grow your business with Listdo People on Listdo are looking to spend their money with the right local business.
-- 🌱 I’m currently learning ...
+- 🌱 We Have Verified Every Listing.
+You won’t be disappointed.Make Sure They Choose You.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Update your business listing so people can find you.
-- 📫 How to reach me ...
+- 📫 Reach Potential customers with Listdo Ads.

 <!---
 listdoin/listdoin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.